-In over 25 years of being in the mortgage & remortgage sector we have arranged mortgages for a multitude of clients across the UK, even if they had been declined elsewhere or believed that they may be rejected if they applied.
-If you unfortunately have one or more of the common issues listed below which could prevent you from obtaining a mortgage or remortgage, then read on to understand in more detail what may cause a rejected mortgage enquiry and how to potentially get approved for a mortgage.
+In over 25 years of being in the mortgage & remortgage sector we have completed mortgages for a multitude of clients across the UK, even if they had been refused a mortgage elsewhere or believed that they may be rejected if they applied.
+If you unfortunately have one or more of the common issues listed below which could prevent you from obtaining a mortgage or remortgage, then read on to understand in more detail what may cause a refused mortgage enquiry and how to potentially get approved for a mortgage.

 It is important to be aware that rejection doesn`t necessarily mean that no other mortgage lenders will accept your mortgage application.
 This is because there are a lot of lenders & they all have different criteria - some want to lend to UK consumers who have adverse credit or a low credit score, so you could get that remortgage or mortgage afterall.

 Reasons For A Mortgage Decline And Mortgage Lending Criteria